-On the other end of the scale to low rate and low fee credit cards are black credit cards.
-Westpac was the first Australian institution to offer a black credit card to the market.
-These cards offer the highest tier of frequent flyer or rewards points earning and they’re packed with value adding features like insurance and airport lounge passes.
+The Westpac Altitude Black card offers the highest tier of rewards or frequent flyer points earning and is packed with extras including complimentary insurance and airport lounge passes.
 This all comes at the price of a high annual fee and a high ongoing purchase rate of interest, though.
 So make sure that the benefits of the card outweigh the costs if you want to get the most value from your black credit card.

 Protection from fraud

 You can shop with peace of mind knowing that Westpac's security services protect you if you're the victim of credit card fraud.
 The online transaction security guarantee will ensure you're not liable for transactions made without your knowledge or consent online.
 Plus, 24/7 fraud protection will monitor your account for irregular activity and CHIP technology can protect your card from counterfeit or skimming fraud.

 The Westpac Global ATM Alliance network